Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/strata_card.rst

 MATERIAL <string>

 SURFACE_DATASET <string>
- Name of a 2D gridded :ref:`dataset-card` in XY defining the top or bottom surface of a geologic layer.
+ Name of a 2D gridded :ref:`dataset-card` in XY defining the top surface of a geologic layer.

-and

-SET_MATERIAL_IDS_BELOW_SURFACE or SET_MATERIAL_IDS_ABOVE_SURFACE
- Flag dictating whether cells are to be set to the MATERIAL type below or above the SURFACE_DATASET.

 Optional Cards:
 ---------------